Pathology Partnership

-The Pathology Partnership was a joint venture between six NHS trusts in the East of England.
+The Pathology Partnership was a joint venture of six NHS trusts in the East of England.
 It was established in May 2014 as a response to the NHS East of England Strategic Health Authority's Strategic Projects Team's Pathology Transformation Project, which was itself initiated in May 2010.
 The intention of the Pathology Transformation Project was to streamline the Anglian region's pathology services in order to realise cost savings of 20%, in line with the recommendations of the Carter Report (Review of NHS Pathology Services in England) that was published in 2006 by Lord Carter of Coles.

 The Pathology Partnership dissolved at the end of April 2017, with massive debts.

 The Pathology Transformation Project

 The Pathology Transformation Project was initiated by the Strategic Projects Team in an attempt to provide impetus to the Anglian region’s NHS Trusts to transform and consolidate their pathology services in order to realise the required 20% cost savings.
 The region's NHS Trusts were required to form their own pathology Joint venture arrangements and then to participate in a formal procurement process to tender their services to the region's NHS primary care trusts via a Call for bids.
 The philosophy was that joint venture arrangements could achieve greater cost savings for the Primary Care Trusts via greater economies of scale.
 The Strategic Projects Team employed KPMG to facilitate the process.
 The Pathology Partnership, whose name was the "Transforming Pathology Partnership" (TPP) at that time, employed PricewaterhouseCoopers (PWC) to facilitate their bid.

 Following the procurement process, the (Transforming) Pathology Partnership won most of its primary care trusts' geographical region for the provision of general practice pathology results.